trigri/currency-rates/README.md

 ## Project Structure

-Project uses MVVM appoach.
+Project uses MVVM approach.
 Dagger2 is used for dependency injection.
 Retrofit is used for networking along with RxJava for reactive programming and other libraries.
 It has two modules **app** and **data**.

 ###### :app
 Handles all the presentaion logic it receieves data and draws on the views.